 How to Unlock:

 Luigi's greatest strength is in his jumps.
 Like Yoshi, Luigi can sort of hover in mid-air for a second by holding the jump button.
 More importantly, Luigi has a very unique back flip technique.
 Luigi's back flip goes higher than anyone else's, and as Luigi falls from his back flip he slowly twirls down to the ground.
-You can use this back flip to reach high places, or to glide across large gaps that other characters can't jump across.
+The player can use this back flip to reach high places, or to glide across large gaps that other characters can't jump across.
 To perform a back flip, just jump while crouching.

 How to Unlock:

 Once the first eight power stars have been collected the player can then access the Big Boo's Haunt course in the basement.
 After earning the first star in the course, a set of steps will appear in the main house that lead to the second level.
 Through the door to the east (upstairs) is a secret loft with a painting of Luigi.
 Complete the Big Boo Challenge to unlock Luigi.

 Wario is easily the most difficult character to play as.
-He's slower than everyone else, has shorter jumps, and is generally less wieldy.
+He's slower than everyone else, has shorter jumps, and is generally less agile.
 However, what he lacks in maneuverability he more than makes up for in raw power.
 Wario's strength is unique, and he's the only character in the game that is capable of busting open the black-brick blocks that are located in some of the courses.

 Wario's special power flower ability will turn him into a giant hunk of metal.
 When Wario is in metal form he's nearly immovable—strong winds won't be able to push him from cliffs, and even powerful water currents can't budge him.
-You can use this unique ability to get Wario into places that other characters just can't reach.
+The player can use this unique ability to get Wario into places that other characters just can't reach.

 Recreational Room (Mini Games)

 In addition to the main game, Super Mario 64 DS also has a mini-game mode that utilizes much of the touch screen controls.
 Divided into four sections representing the four characters, each section hosts a different variety of mini-games.
-Yoshi's mini-games include Wanted, a game where you have to find a character in a sea of impostors, and a Luigi's Mansion mini-game with the objective of using your stylus as a flashlight to detect a Boo, among others.
-Mario's mini-games include a couple platforming-jumping games with the objective to squash the Shy Guys and prevent Mario from falling, a couple of puzzle mini-games where you have to draw the path of a falling Mario head to keep it away from the piranha plants, and a turtle shell-bowling game with the objective to get as many points as possible.
+Yoshi's mini-games include Wanted, a game where the player has to find a character in a sea of impostors, and a Luigi's Mansion mini-game with the objective of using the stylus as a flashlight to detect a Boo, among others.
+Mario's mini-games include a couple platforming-jumping games with the objective to squash the Shy Guys and prevent Mario from falling, a couple of puzzle mini-games where the player has to draw the path of a falling Mario head to keep it away from the piranha plants, and a turtle shell-bowling game with the objective to get as many points as possible.
 Luigi's mini-game section includes many casino-style gambling games like roulette and memory.
-Wario's mini-games include a missile-command style bomb-omb game, and a snow-ball game.
-Several of these games and more are unlockable as you play throughout the game.
-Several of these minigames were included as extas in New Super Mario Bros when it was released two years later/
+Wario's mini-games include a missile-command style bob-omb game, and a snow-ball game.
+Several of these games and more are unlockable as the player progresses through the game.
+Several of these mini-games were included as extras in New Super Mario Bros when it was released two years later.